BAYAJITISLAM/Learn-Dart-Basic/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Bayazid Islam**, an engineering student passionate about technology and self-growth through coding.
+Hi, I'm **Bayajit Islam**, an engineering student passionate about technology and self-growth through coding.
 I created these Dart practice tasks as a way to learn programming by solving practical problems, one step at a time.

 ---